| | | | | |

 Simucube Buyer’s Guide

 I think most of us sim racers know that Simucube occupies a very specific position in the market.
 They’re not trying to compete with Moza or Simagic on price, and they’re not chasing the entry-level crowd Fanatec dominates.
 Simucube is the high end choice, and they own that position unapologetically.
 The company’s roots are actually quite interesting – Granite Devices spent eight years building industrial motor controllers before the sim racing community’s interest in direct drive pulled them into this market in 2015.
-By 2019-2020, they’d essentially rebranded the whole operation as Simucube, dedicating over 60 professionals to sim racing equipment.
+By 2019-2020, with the success of Simucube 2, they’d shifted their primary focus to sim racing under the Simucube brand, dedicating over 60 professionals to sim racing equipment whilst Granite Devices remained the parent company.
 That industrial background shows.
 My experience with the Simucube 2 Pro is that it’s properly solid and in the near 5 years I’ve owned it, it has never let me down.

 The target market: serious sim racers, esports professionals, and real-world racing drivers who use simulation for training.
-The pricing reflects this positioning: Simucube wheelbases range from roughly £1,200 to over £3,000, and their ActivePedal force feedback pedal costs more than £2,000 for a single pedal, so a simucube setup is kind of a high net worth flex thesedays.
+The pricing reflects this positioning: Simucube wheelbases range from roughly £1,200 to over £3,000, and their ActivePedal force feedback pedals range from £1,470 (Pro) to over £2,000 (Ultimate) for a single pedal, so a simucube setup is kind of a high net worth flex thesedays.

 products per page